SidneyNiccolson/APMainflux/readme.md

 # AstroPlant-Mainflux

 ### Mainflux
+Please refer to https://mainflux.readthedocs.io/en/latest/ to learn about Mainflux.

-Three core concepts of Mainflux (MF)
+Three core concepts of Mainflux (MF):
   - User.
 A human user of the system.
 Management that includes creating, editing and deleting channels and things.
   - Thing.
 A physical device or application.
      - ID